biocore-ntnu/epic/README.md

 ## Changelog

 ```
+# 0.1.5 (09.08.16)
+- add better error message in the function to merge chip and input

 # 0.1.4 (09.08.16)
 - fix bugfix: now zipped pe files properly handled (thanks to Piotr Balwierz for re-reporting)